miki151/keeperrl_wiki/Creature/Body/Blind.md

 [MainPage](/keeperrl_wiki/ "wikilink")>>[Creature](/keeperrl_wiki/Creature_Guide "wikilink")>>[Body](/keeperrl_wiki/Body "wikilink")

-No vision whilst controlling the minion and disadvantage in combat.
+No vision whilst controlling the minion and has a disadvantage in combat.
+All other creatures are effectively invisible.
+This trait can appear as a nurf and can also be given to undead creatures after beheading.

 [MainPage](/keeperrl_wiki/ "wikilink")>>[Creature](/keeperrl_wiki/Creature_Guide "wikilink")>>[Body](/keeperrl_wiki/Body "wikilink")